devleague/js-graph-traversal/README.md

 1. `neighbors(x, y)`: lists all vertices such that there is an edge from the vertices x to y.
 1. [Optional] `removeNode(x)`: removes the vertex x, if it is there.

-Using these example methods, you should be able to make a graph like the following:
+Using these example methods, you should be able to make the graph above like the following:

     A = new Node("A")
     B = new Node("B")